-With the experience gained from our previous summer, the 1994 course required less preparation by the UC and PG&E participants, yet resulted in a course of even higher quality.
-Again the participation of PG&E personnel was outstanding.
-The students spent time with plant operators walking through the turbine and auxiliary buildings.
-There they saw equipment they had studied during the first two weeks, from the safety injection pumps to the main turbines and condensers.
-The class was particularly lucky because a shipment of fresh fuel was received the same week, so the students observed the inspection process and the transfer of the fresh fuel to the spent fuel pool for the Unit 2 refueling to come in September.
-They also spent part of the day in Diablo's control room.
+During the previous two summers, shipments of fresh fuel were received during the week of the class, so the students observed the inspection process and the transfer of the fresh fuel to the spent fuel pool.

+The students spent part of the day in Diablo's control room.
 Traveling in the plant the students became familiar with procedures for entering and leaving radiological control areas.
 The students also spent time one-on-one with engineers, both in their offices learning about the wide range of the engineers' jobs, and out in the plant examining systems the engineers have responsibility for.
 From plant training personnel they received instruction on instrumentation and plant procedures in Diablo Canyon's control room simulator.
 In teams of five, the students "ran" the plant, performing a full plant startup from hot standby to 30% power, and then responding to several accident scenarios including a large break loss of coolant, steam generator tube rupture, and a small break loss of coolant accident.
 The students also went on tours, including trips to the maintenance training facility, automated warehouse, 500kV switchyard, and ocean biology laboratory.

 NE-135 provided a unique and valuable experience for the students that participated in the course.
-This summer NE-135 was opened to students outside of Nuclear Engineering, with an Environmental Science undergraduate and an Energy and Resources graduate student taking the course.
-Already other students are expressing interest in taking the course in the summer of 1995.
+This summer NE-135 was opened to students outside of Nuclear Engineering, with an Environmental Science and Mechanical Engineering undergraduate students taking the course.
+Already other students are expressing interest in taking the course in the summer of 1997.
 We believe that continuation of the course will provide large benefits to the field of nuclear engineering, and that extending the course enrollment to include students in other energy-related disciplines will provide additional long-term benefits.

-Based on the excellent results of the 1994 NE-135 course and the continuing strong interest from students, we propose holding the course again in the summer of 1995.
+Based on the excellent results of the 1996 NE-135 course and the continuing strong interest from students, we propose holding the course again in the summer of 1997.